 - Grill on medium-high heat or air-fry for 8-10 minutes until the chicken is cooked through or golden brown.

 Diversify Your Seniors’ Food Palate At 12 Oaks Communities

-Our top priority in 12 Oaks managed senior living communities is to satisfy every resident with appetizing and well-curated meals prepared and served by our skillful, dedicated kitchen staff.
+Our top priority in 12 Oaks-managed senior living communities is to satisfy every resident with appetizing and well-curated meals prepared and served by our skillful, dedicated kitchen staff.
 Our delicious and nutritious meals allow your seniors and older family members to independently enjoy good foods in the same way everyone else does.

 If you have questions about finger food ideas or any conditions discussed here, connect with us to learn more.

 At 12 Oaks, our team of caring professionals is dedicated to keeping residents safe, engaged, and connected to their families and friends while still leading fulfilling lives.
-There’s no better place to enjoy the encore season of life than at a 12 Oaks community.
+There’s no better place to enjoy the encore season of life than at the 12 Oaks community.

 For questions or to schedule a visit, please don’t hesitate to contact us.

 SUBSCRIBE TO OUR BLOG

 Searching for senior living help?
 At 12 Oaks Senior Living, we would love to learn more about your unique needs and the opportunity we may have to help you meet them.
 Our blog is one of the valuable resources we provide to inform and encourage seniors to lead fulfilling and thriving lives.
 Contact us today to schedule a virtual tour